jamescherti/minimal-emacs.d/README.md

 Drawback:

 * Exposure to **potential instability**, as MELPA packages are often built from the latest commits without extensive regression testing.
-* May require **periodic maintenance**, such as resolving dependency conflicts or adapting to API changes in packages that evolve rapidly.
+* May require **periodic maintenance**, such as resolving dependency conflicts or adapting to API changes in packages that evolve rapidly. (actual breakages are uncommon.)

 To ensure that Emacs always installs or updates to the newest versions of all packages, add the following configuration to `~/.emacs.d/post-early-init.el`: